African Library and Information Associations and Institutions: International Network of Emerging Library Innovators (INELI) - SSAf

 INELI is a blended learning program initially funded by the Bill and Melinda Gates Foundation through the Global Libraries Initiative.
 The program was established to facilitate the transformation of public libraries into engines of development by supporting upcoming public librarians to develop innovative services for the benefit of their communities.
 AfLIA manages the implementation of the INELI program for Sub-Saharan Africa.
 The programme emphasizes fostering strong networks of emerging library leaders in Africa who have developed their knowledge, attitude and skills for leadership through a variety of learning environments and networking.
 The program provides e-learning courses via a Moodle platform to participants.

-In additions, participants convene for training workshops during AfLIA pre-conferences and are expected to successfully carry out community-based projects before graduating.
+In addition, participants convene for training workshops during AfLIA pre-conferences and are expected to successfully carry out community-based projects before graduating.
 Two cohorts have been trained so far.
 The first cohort is reported to have been enrolled in 2016 and passed out of the program in 2018.
 The first cohort constituted 32 participants from 14 African countries.
 According to AfLIA, the second cohort is made up 34 participants from 10 African countries.

 AfLIA Leadership Academy - AfLAc

 This programme provides in-service training to build capacity of mid-level managers of libraries to effectively manage libraries in this dynamic era of technology and information.
 The AfLAc programme was developed in partnership with the Public Library Association (PLA), USA, and modelled on the PLA Leadership Academy.
 Training is provided through a blending learning approach, and is intended to bridge the gap between management of collections and link them, on one hand, to communities and, on the other hand, make libraries vibrant centres of communities, combining people, information and services.
 The academy enables library leaders to discover how they can contribute towards building their communities, form partnerships with non-library organisations, and develop comprehensive services that impact everyday lives of library users and communities.

 Aside online training, participants of the programme periodically convene for training workshops during the Association's pre-conferences and are expected to embark community-based projects, based on an identified local problem.
 Towards the end of the program, participants embark on a professional exchange program to the United States of America (Chicago in 2019 and Nashville in 2020).

 AfLAc cohorts join the PLA Leadership Academy cohorts for final training sessions, embark on library visits and participate in some sessions of the PLA conferences.
 Graduation ceremonies for participants of AfLIA Leadership Academy often take place during the exchange programme.
 Two cohorts have been trained so far and a call for the third cohort is underway, according to the organization.
 Prior to 2020, the AfLAc programme was targeted at public and community librarians, however, the program has been recently been revised to target African librarians from all library types.